EcoJulia/Phylo.jl/README.md

-**Phylo** is a [Julia](http://www.julialang.org) package that provides functionality for generating phylogenetic trees to feed into our [Diversity][diversity-url] package to calculate phylogenetic diversity (currently in the [phylogenetics][phylogenetics-url] branch).
+**Phylo** is a [Julia](http://www.julialang.org) package that provides functionality for generating phylogenetic trees to feed into our [Diversity][diversity-url] package to calculate phylogenetic diversity (currently on master, accessible via `Pkg.checkout()`, but not released).
 Both are currently under development, so please [raise an issue][issues-url] if you find any problems.
 Currently the package can be used to make trees manually, and to generate random trees using the framework from `Distributions`.
 For instance, to